spiderwares/interactive-tour-builder/readme.md

 ## Screenshots

 1. **Interactive Tour Popup:** Preview of the interactive tour popup as displayed to users, showcasing the guided steps during the tour.
+2. **Tour Popup with Image:** Screenshot of the tour popup featuring an image, enhancing the visual presentation of the guided tour.
+3. **Popup with Simple Highlight:** Screenshot of a basic highlight effect used to draw attention to a specific area without additional popups.
+4. **Highlight with Popover:** Screenshot of an element highlight combined with a popover, offering additional contextual information.
-2. **Tour Builder Steps:** Screenshot of the plugin settings page where you can configure each step of the interactive tour.
+5. **Tour Builder Steps:** Screenshot of the plugin settings page where you can configure each step of the interactive tour.
-3. **Interactive Tour Builder Options:** Screenshot of the plugin settings page where you can configure options related to the tour's flow and appearance.
+6. **Interactive Tour Builder Options:** Screenshot of the plugin settings page where you can configure options related to the tour's flow and appearance.
-4. **Interactive Tour Builder Options:** Screenshot displaying the settings page for customizing additional aspects of the interactive tour, such as step content and layout.
+7. **Interactive Tour Builder Options:** Screenshot displaying the settings page for customizing additional aspects of the interactive tour, such as step content and layout.
-5. **Auto Populate On:** Screenshot of the plugin settings page where you can configure automatic population of specific tour elements, streamlining the user experience.
+8. **Auto Populate On:** Screenshot of the plugin settings page where you can configure automatic population of specific tour elements, streamlining the user experience.

 ## Changelog

+### 1.0.3
+- Add ability to upload image in popup

 ### 1.0.0
 - Initial release.